mb69-code/Projet_Data_Finance/README.md

 - **Return:** Average daily stock returns
 - **Realized Volatility:** Annualized standard deviation of daily returns
 - **Beta ($\beta$):** Sensitivity to the broader market (e.g., S&P 500)
-- **Correlation:** The pairwise correlation of daily returns is often used directly as a "distance" metric for clustering.
 - **Momentum:** Rolling average of returns over the past 3, 6 or 12 months
 - **Max drawdown:** The maximum observed percentage decline from a historical peak to a trough.
 It measures the worst-case scenario for an asset’s value preservation.

+- **Correlation:** The pairwise correlation of daily returns is often used directly as a "distance" metric for clustering.
+Used as a distance metric in the hierachical clustering.

 **2) Fundamental Ratios**